scikit-image/scikit-image/doc/source/skips/2-values.rst

   outputs.
 - providing a **consistent API**.
 Conceptually identical arguments have the same name and position in a function signature.
-- **ensuring accuracy**.
+- **ensuring correctness**.
 Test coverage is close to 100% and code is reviewed by at least two core developers before being included in the library.
 - **caring for users’ data**.
 We have a functional [2]_ API and don't modify input arrays unless explicitly directed to do so.